 Sustainable Historic Preservation

-by the WBDG Historic Preservation Subcommittee
+the WBDG Historic Preservation Subcommittee

 LEED Silver Rated Balfour-Guthrie Building, Portland, Oregon

 Preservation keeps our nation's history and culture alive and we learn much from the methods and practices of those who came before us.
 With our threatened environment, it is imperative that we make sustainable living a part of our lives.
 The public benefits of both preservation and sustainability are very clear and there is no reason why these goals cannot work together.
-Revising the current version of LEED to better account for the social values and environmental benefits of preserving historic structures is a good start.
+Revising the current version of LEED® to better account for the social values and environmental benefits of preserving historic structures is a good start.
 The discussion, however, must continue to engage the preservation, sustainability, and construction communities to assure the best possible outcome.

 Description